abdullahsamad95/AbdusSamad-Calo-Project/README.md

 - **flow_break** – True if `newBalance != next_old`.
 - **delta_anomaly** – True if delta is >3σ outlier for that user.

+## Engineering Notes
+- Logs are parsed per RequestId block (START → END).
+- Extracted fields include balances, deltas, overdrafts, mismatches, and anomalies.
+- Overdraft detection = when newBalance < 0.
+- Mismatch = when reported delta != computed amount.
+- RedFlags = any overdraft crossing or mismatched delta.
+- FlowBreaks = detected if event sequence is missing or requestId incomplete.
+- Future extensions: pivot charts, dashboards (Tableau/PowerBI), or a Jupyter notebook with time-series plots.

 ---

 ## Design Choices